 We are keeping a Watchful Eye on the high risk and low income areas associated with large numbers of infected individuals.
 We continue to monitor the treatment and care of persons living with the virus.
 With the number of HIV infections rising each year, we know that it would take every civic leader, elected official, and community stakeholder getting involved in the fight against HIV/AIDS.
 The initiative presents an opportunity to exhibit a holistic approach to providing education, awareness and capacity building.

-For over thirty - seven years New York City, along with the rest of the nation, has been fighting a battle against HIV and AIDS.
+For almost 40 Years New York City, along with the rest of the nation, has been fighting a battle against HIV and AIDS.
 It is a daunting battle.
 It is a battle that requires the full collective dedication of those who have chosen to do this work.
 This battle can be won, but we must be smart, and work together should we hope to win.

 Many tides have come and gone thus changing the landscape of this epidemic, but the epidemic has intensified, and so should our commitment.
 While leadership has changed, neither our fight, nor our mission has been altered.
 Nor shall they ever be.
 The battle continues and our strength has grown to epidemic proportions.
 I hope that you will join us in the unparalleled challenge to address the impace of HIV and AIDS in our community.